hacknlove/html-rewriter-plus/README.md

 * `postwares`: an array of functions that will be called in order after the data functions are called, and the response starts to be created.
 * `clientSideData`: an object with data that will be available in the client-side, at `window.data`.
 * `rules`: an array of extra rules that will be used to rewrite the response.
+* `templates`: an object of templates, as strings, promises, or functions

 ### template
-It's the route to the template file, within the static generated site.
+It's the template or the route to the template file, within the static generated site, that will be used to render the page.
+It can be also a promise of the template, or a function that returns the template as a string or as a promise.

+if the (resolved) string starts by `/` it will be considered a path to ger the template, otherwise it will be considered as the template itself.

 ### data
 It's the data object that will be used to render the template.